Azure/AzureStack-Tools/TemplateValidator/README.md

 # Validate Azure ARM Template Capabilities

-The Cloud capabilities json AzureStackCloudCapabilities_with_AddOns_20170627.json contains Add-On resources for SQL, MYSQL and APPServices.
+Generate the Cloud capabilities json by Get-AzureRMCloudCapability cmdlet under module .\CloudCapabilities\AzureRM.CloudCapabilities.psm1 based on your environment.
 You are required to deploy SQL RP, MYSQL RP or AppServices in order to use the respective resources.

 Instructions below are relative to the .\TemplateValidator folder of the [AzureStack-Tools repo](..).
 To Validate Compute Capabilities such as Images, Extensions & Sizes available in the CloudCapabilities.json add -IncludeComputeCapabilities